Mark-1812/MiKoBots-Studio/README.md

 At the moment the following requirements are in place if you want to control your own robot arm.

 **Requirements:**
-* 6 axis or 3 axis robot arm
+* 6(RRRRRR), 5(RRRRR) or 3(RRR) axis robot arm
-* Type of motor: Stepper motors
+* Type of motor: Stepper motors or servo
-* Limit swithes: each joint should have a limit switch to set the home position
+* Limit swithes: each joint should have a limit switch to set the home position, except the joints with servo's
-* Microcontroller: ESP32
+* Microcontroller: ESP32, Arduino mega

 **Version:**
-The current released version and which can be donwloaded on https://mikobots.com/ is: V1.13
+The current released version and which can be donwloaded on https://mikobots.com/ is: V1.14

-Currently working on an update that allows the software and firmware to control servo motors, and adding a new type of robot 5 axis.
-This update should allow to connect robots like the Arduino Braccio to the software.

 **History:**<br>
+Version: 1.14<br>
+Date: 11-1-2025<br>
+* added support for arduino mega boards
+* besides stepper motor you can also choice out of a servo

 Version: 1.13<br>
 Date: 7-12-2024<br>
 * Fixed a bug, related to connecting the robot to the software